mathanraj0601/Devops/Shell scripting/shell-scripting.md

 - using bash command we can execute eg: *script-name.sh*
 - if you what to make it as a command we need to store with out any extension
 - as command in linux when typed the os will search in the path local so using export path=$path+"script-location"
-- you which command to get the script location
+- The above path command let the OS to look in the particular area for the script file.
 - if permission denied make is as executable by using chmod.

 ## Variable